This class requires the use of LEGO® bricks. You may use existing bricks that you have in your house, or buy bricks from LEGO®, eBay, Brick Link, etc.

 In addition to your basic kit, you may want to assemble a few other pieces such as 1×2 bricks, 1×1 bricks, and 1×2 slopes.
 They allow you to add some detail to your creations while still focusing on the engineering concepts you will be demonstrating during your Lego challenges.
+Below are some suggestions.

 Lego Engineering Creative Construction